Heinzad/heinzad.github.io/_voxpop/2009-heinz-inland-patea.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/rangipo-waiu-disposition.png" alt="Rangipo Waiu by 2010" class="full">

-*Rangipō Waiu by 2010: Disposition of current and former Māori land.*
+*Rangipō Waiu by 2010: Disposition of current and former Māori land near Waiouru.*

 The majority of the lands that would later be taken for Waiouru defence purposes in the Murimotu and Rangipō Waiu areas were awarded to the Crown in December 1900.
 The exceptions were Rangipō Waiu 1B and Rangipō Waiu 2B, which still remained in Māori ownership at the time of the defence takings in the 1930s and 1940s.